-The cost of supporting children after a divorce is almost always greater than it was during the marriage.
+The cost of supporting children in St. Louis, Missouri after a divorce is almost always greater than it was during the marriage.
 The children will have to spend time with both parents, but not at the same time, so their comforts and conveniences must be in place at both residences.
 Additionally, transportation costs associated with visitation can also be substantial.

 This means that child support payments become a critical issue for many divorcing spouses and those who are experiencing a difficult family law matter.
 A St. Louis child support lawyer can help ensure that your child's needs are met and that child support is determined fairly.

-The St. Louis divorce lawyers at the Kallen Law Firm, LLC are prepared to handle all types of child support issues, including:
+The St. Louis child support lawyers at the Kallen Law Firm, LLC are prepared to handle all types of child support issues, including:

-As experienced St. Louis child support attorneys serving clients throughout Ballwin, Chesterfield, Clayton, Creve Coeur, and West County, we are ready to help.
+Dealing with a child support issue in St. Louis, MO?
+We are ready to help.
 Contact our family law firm today to get answers to your questions.

 When a divorce occurs, one household divides into two, and sometimes the child is the one who suffers from this division of resources.
 The child now needs two households with parents who provide for the child's needs and desires, and the cost of maintaining these two households is almost always substantially greater than the previous cost of a single household.

-Child support payments are often determined by a series of child support charts issued by the Missouri Supreme Court that calculate child support based on:
+Child support payments in St. Louis, MO are often determined by a series of child support charts issued by the Missouri Supreme Court that calculate child support based on:

 Interpreting Missouri's child support requirements can be complex and often requires a child support attorney to assist with distilling the guidelines into a workable solution for meeting the needs of the children.
 Considerations like tax consequences, how to define actual gross income from varied sources, and upward or downward departures can further complicate the issue.
 Parents should contact a child support lawyer for help determining the allocation of resources to provide the best possible outcome.